natpen/go-react-chat/README.md

 This is a barebones PostgreSQL-backed chat application.
 The server-side application is written in Go, and the client-side application is written in React.
 JSX transpilation and client-side dependency concatenation is handled via Browserify, which is wrapped in an npm script.
 This, along with database initialization/schema management, and all the Golang server-side compilation, etc., is wrapped in a Makefile.

-Criticism, questions, suggestions very welcome :) this is my first foray into Go, and the initial release of this project was severely timeboxed, so there are a lot of hacks, straggler TODOs, and minor experimentation to be found!
+Criticism, questions, suggestions very welcome :) this is mostly an excuse to make something with Go for the first time, so it's truly a bastion of hacktastic hackiness.

 ### Local Setup